vicoslab/dis_tutorial3/README.md

 ### Sending movement goals from a node

-In the `robot_commander.py` node you have examples of how to send programatically send navigation goals to the robot.
+In the `robot_commander.py` node you have examples of how to programatically send navigation goals to the robot.
 Explore the code after running it:

     ros2 run dis_tutorial3 robot_commander.py